FofoFromBaba/baba-is-you-parsers-plus/README.md

-# baba is you parsers plus
+# Parsers Plus
- merges several community-made Baba Is You mods into one abomination
+Merges several community-made Baba Is You with a focus on adding new object types that can make rules.
+## Credits
+@mathman2028 - Nodes, various sprites

+@wreckinggames - Events, various sprites

+@mathguy24 - Glyphs

+@extrem_xxen - "Refers" word

+@dizzyandy - various sprites